How Does Udemy Work? What is Udemy’s Business Model? Let’s find out.

 Here is what Eren said in one of his interviews:

-That was all about How Does Udemy Work and Make Money.
+That was all about how does Udemy work and makes money.
 In the Edutech market, it is a fascinating and evolving concept that centers around the exchange of information, as opposed to getting a degree or diploma.
-If you are too planning to step-into the Edu-tech world – there is no better time than now.
-With the world following the principles of social distancing, apps like Udemy are gaining traction day by day.
+If you are too planning to step into Edu-tech – there is no better time than now.
+Edtech platforms like Udemy, Coursera, and Codecademy are increasing in popularity with each passing day.
 So, what are you waiting for?
 Let’s get started today!